RAHB-REALTORS-Association/email-autodrafts/README.md

 1. Connects to Gmail using OAuth 2.0.
 2. Fetches unread emails.
+3. Filters emails based on the specified rules (directly addressed to user, no List-Unsubscribe header, and not from a noreply/donotreply address).
-3. Parses the email content.
+4. Parses the filtered email content.
-4. Sends the email content to either a local AI model or the OpenAI API, based on your configuration, to generate a response.
+5. Sends the email content to either a local AI model or the OpenAI API, based on your configuration, to generate a response.
-5. Creates a draft in Gmail with the generated response.
+6. Creates a draft in Gmail with the generated response.

 The script sleeps for an hour between each loop.